tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.matching_files.md

 ### `tf.matching_files(pattern, name=None)` {#matching_files}

-Returns the set of files matching one or more glob patterns.
+Returns the set of files matching a pattern.

 Note that this routine only supports wildcard characters in the basename portion of the pattern, not in the directory portion.